CubicCommunity/WebLPS/data/README.md

 - **Team Project**: A project that members of the team worked on
 - **Collaboration**: A project that involves the work of Collaborators
 - **Event Entry**: A project that Avalanche made as an entry to another event
-- **Avalanche Event**: A project that resulted from an open or closed event hosted by Avalanche
+- **Avalanche Event**: A project that resulted from a public or private event hosted by Avalanche

 #### Data
 | Field             | Description                                       | Type              | Defaults                                                                      |